 If you have a chronic medical condition, like diabetes or arthritis, you’re also more likely to experience a hammertoe.
 Though painful, with intervention and treatment, it’s possible to prevent the hammertoe from getting worse.
-At Greenwood Foot Clinic, board-certified podiatrist and foot surgeon Mark Lazar, DPM, and podiatrist and foot surgeon Stephen Tentler, DPM, and the team, specialize in treating hammertoes.
-To make an appointment, call the office in Greenwood or Martinsville, Indiana, or book online today.
+At Greenwood Foot Clinic, board-certified podiatrist and foot surgeon Mark Lazar, DPM and his team specialize in treating hammertoes.
+To make an appointment, call our office or request an appointment online today.

 A hammertoe occurs when one of your toes remains bent in a C-shape.
 Hammertoes form when there’s an imbalance with the soft tissues that hold your toe straight.